ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 ```

 That is exactly the kind of result that is hard to see from a revision triangle alone but straightforward to formalize once the workflow is standardized.
+In this sample, the result points to the first release as already being statistically close to the later benchmark, which suggests subsequent revisions add relatively little systematic information.

 ## From descriptive analysis to revision nowcasting

 For many users, revision summaries will be the main use case.
 But `reviser` also includes model-based tools for users who want to treat revisions as an explicit latent-data problem.
+That matters if you need to make decisions on preliminary data but also want a structured way to estimate how those figures are likely to change later.

 Two vignettes walk through nowcasting revisions with: